A new initiative to grow AI workforce – Community College Daily

 The program will support colleges seeking to design and build an AI incubator as a physical laboratory on campus, on a virtual platform or as both in a hybridized model.
 Participating colleges will be eligible to apply for one of 10 12-month grants of $40,000 to build out their AI labs.
 The selections will be made based on criteria determined by AACC, Intel and Dell Technologies.

-“AI has become an increasingly important focus for community colleges as providers of workforce education for multiple industries,” said Walter Bumphus, AACC’s president and CEO.
+“AI has become an increasingly important focus for community colleges as providers of workforce education for multiple industries,” said AACC President and CEO Walter Bumphus.
 “Working together with peers and across sectors will enhance the ability of our colleges to advance and scale this curriculum across the nation to ensure that students earn the skills needed to fill these jobs and begin meaningful careers.”

-“Dell Technologies has an organizational goal to make a positive impact on 1 billion lives by advancing health, education and economic opportunity.
-This partnership between AACC, Intel and Dell gives us an opportunity to meet this goal,” said Leslie Harlien, vice president of state and local government and education strategy at Dell Technologies.
-“By lending our technical expertise to the AACC AI Incubator Network, we will help community colleges develop virtual and on-campus artificial intelligence in education labs.
-This will prepare the AI-ready future workforce and provide skills and training that will lead to real-world jobs.”

 Dell Technologies will provide technical expertise to the 10 selected schools to configure AI labs for teaching in-person, hybrid, and online students.
 The labs will provide students with more access to AI computing power, tools and resources, helping foster the skills needed for future jobs.
 In addition, the curriculum from the AI for Workforce program and taught in the AI labs will support courses on data analytics, computer vision, natural language processing, AI model training, coding, the societal impacts and ethics of AI technology, and more.